Hesham999666/indoor-microbiome-MAP-index/README.md

 This repository contains data, code, and figures supporting the manuscript:

-**"Enrichment of Anaerobic Airborne Bacteria in Bedrooms of Individuals with Elevated Risk of Sleep Apnea "**
+**"Airborne Microbial Signatures of Sleep Apnea Risk: Enrichment of Human-Associated and Loss of Environmental Taxa"**

 ---